ttudorandrei/docker/docker/Docker-readme.md

 ## Run docker compose

-- `docker-compose -f docker-compose.yml up` (from you root folder) to run the docker-compose file
+- `docker-compose -f docker-compose.yml up --detach` (from you root folder) to run the docker-compose file.
+The `--detach` flag runs the container in the background.